 Case Study · JumpOnion

 A product I designed and operate, live with paying subscribers.
-A skater uploads a phone video; the system measures the jump with computer vision, a deterministic rule engine decides the verdict, a human expert reviews the high-stakes calls, and an LLM only translates the result into language a parent and a nine-year-old can act on.
-Here's how it's built — and the calls I made.
+A skater uploads a phone video; the system analyzes the jump, a human expert reviews the high-stakes calls, and the result comes back as language a parent and a nine-year-old can act on.
+This page is about the judgment behind it — deliberately not the blueprint.

 DesignedDirected AI buildVerified end-to-end